thejackal360/OpenPelt-Public/README.md

     - Python 3.8.10
     - x86_64 64bit

+Note: libngspice.so compiled using GCC 9.4.0. thejackal360's ngspice fork is the used as the source: https://sourceforge.net/u/thejackal360/ngspice/ci/master/tree/.

 ## Contributing Guidelines

 In case you would like to contribute to OpenPelt, you should use the [Github Pull